 What Salary You Need to Live Comfortably in Seattle

-Budgeting for Seattle starts with knowing the salary you’ll need to cover rent, utilities, transportation, food, healthcare, and savings: for a single adult that means roughly $87,000–$100,000 a year (about $41.90/hr to $48/hr) to live comfortably, while families typically need $150,000 to $250,000+ depending on household size and childcare costs.
+To cover rent, utilities, transportation, food, healthcare, and savings in Seattle, a single adult needs roughly $87,000–$100,000 per year (about $41.90–$48/hr).
+Families typically need $150,000 to $250,000 or more, depending on household size and childcare costs.

-- Single adult income: minimum ~$87,146/yr to cover median rent and essential living expenses; $100,000+ is safer given rising housing in Seattle.
+- Single adult income: a minimum of roughly $87,146/yr to cover median rent and essential living expenses; $100,000 or more is a safer target given rising housing costs.

-- Monthly average essentials: about $4,000–$5,000 for one person; $8,000–$10,000 for a family of four.
+- Monthly essentials: about $4,000–$5,000 for one person; $8,000–$10,000 for a family of four.

 - Family living expenses: expect $150,000–$250,000+ depending on childcare and housing choices.